-I am a postdoctoral researcher at Bocconi University.
+I am a postdoctoral fellow at University of Michigan.

-I work on microeconomic theory, including mechanism design, information design, and blockchains.
+I work on microeconomic theory, including dynamic principal-agent models.

 Contact Details